Augani/simple-mongo-node/README.md

 **

 the other functions are
-find(condition, callback);
+find(name,condition, callback);
-delete(condition, multiple, callback);
+delete(name,condition, multiple, callback);
-update(condition, multiple, callback)
+update(name,condition, multiple, callback)

-**Condition is also of the object type so a condition like {name: kofi} will update all records with the name kofi if multiple is set to true and just one if multiple is set to false**
+**Condition is also of the object type so a condition like {name: kofi} will update all records with the name kofi if multiple is set to true and just one if multiple is set to false, name refers to the collection name**

 # Installation